Type of Case: Equitable Distribution, Alimony, Child Custody, and Child Support.

 Because of how much she was making on the date of separation, she had the potential to receive no alimony.
 This really scared our client because of the inconsistency in keeping jobs.
 She wanted to have the security net if needed.
 Additionally, on the date of mediation, our client was working a job making 100K, but it had no guarantee to last past 6 months.
 The client also wanted to guarantee her daughter would finish school in Greensboro.
 She didn’t want to risk the opposing party randomly deciding to move her to Boston, for instance.

-On the day of mediation, Jaylyn and her client went through our client’s job history with the mediator.
+On the day of mediation, our attorney and her client went through the client’s job history with the mediator.
 They explained how our client was here in Greensboro and limited because of the actions of the defendant.
-Jaylyn was prepared to take the matter to court if necessary.
+Our attorney was prepared to take the matter to court if necessary.

 Another hurdle our client faced was determining the amount of credit given to the opposing party for paying down the mortgage of the home our client had been living in since the date of the separation.
 They claimed he should get complete credit for paying the mortgage down, however, he was using funds to pay that mortgage from a joint account that both parties were contributing to.